 What are the challenges?

 There has been considerable local opposition to this project, especially from higher-caste groups who do not believe Dalit children deserve an education.
-We are committed to continuing to support this important work, providing skills for life to children from a marginalised community who historically have had very few opportunities to better themselves.
+We are committed to continuing to support this important work, providing advocacy and skills for life to children from a marginalised community who historically have had very few opportunities to better themselves.